lothelanor/actib/README.md

 `python SentSeg.py <my_text.txt>`

+## Parsing & SentenceIDs

+After POS tagging, phrase structure can be added with the parsing script.
+To parse and add automatically add SentenceIDs:

+`python tibparse.py <my_POS-taggedtext.txt>`

 ## Querying POS-tagged files

 POS-tagged files can be queried with the dedicated queryPOS.py script, which allows for queries for 1-5 POS sequences as well as wildcards (using \*).